faiyaz7283/dashtam-api/docs/development/testing/test-docstring-standards.md

 # Test Docstring Standards

+> **Note**: This document is now part of the comprehensive [Docstring Standards Guide](../guides/docstring-standards.md).
+> Please refer to that guide for complete Python documentation standards covering all code types.
+> This document is maintained for backward compatibility and focuses on test-specific patterns.

 This document provides the standard for writing comprehensive Google-style docstrings in test files, following the project's WARP.md requirements.

 ## Why Comprehensive Docstrings in Tests?